-She faced difficult beginning years, with floods and famine and the Egyptian economy was not at its best either.
+She faced difficult beginning years, with floods and famine, and the Egyptian economy was not at its best either.
 Soon problems arose with her brother and that forced her to flee to Syria.
-There she gathered an army around her to try and regain the throne.
+There she gathered an army around her to try to regain the throne.
 She returned to Egypt and faced her brother in Pelusium.

 She ruled Egypt for 21 years.
 She was installed on the throne, lost her kingdom, regained it back, was on the verge of losing it again to then, after assembling an empire, lost it all.
 She had 4 children, one of them with Julius Caesar.
-Had an affair with Mark Antony and died at an early age of 39.
+Had an affair with Mark Antony and died at the early age of 39.

 Hygienic habits in old Egypt

-The following hygienic habits might be less well known to us modern human.
-Remember it is not so long ago that people would take a bath on Saturdays, whole families sharing the same water.
+The following hygienic habits might be less well known to us modern humans.
+Remember, it is not so long ago that people would take a bath on Saturdays, entire families sharing the same water.
 A couple of centuries ago it was normal to send your laundry out every 3 months or even every 6 months for cleaning.

-Not to smell nice from your mouth was a no go in those times.
-Herbs combined with honey would be boiled to a paste, then solidified in pellet form, which helped with this problem.
+To have bad breath was a no-go in those times.
+They would boil herbs combined with honey to a paste, then solidified in pellet form, which helped with this problem.
 By 3000 BC, people with mouth wounds were getting help as documented in the Edwin Smith Surgical Papyrus.
 It seems they invented a kind of toothbrush which was simply frayed ends of twigs.

 Shaving under the arms

-Egyptians did not like strong smells so they shaved and used nice smelling spices like citrus and cinnamon.
-It is said that the ancient Greek followed this habit of shaving under the arms.
-At that time people were not yet conscious of the sweat glands and its connection with a strong body odor.
+Egyptians did not like strong smells, so they shaved and used nice-smelling spices like citrus and cinnamon.
+It is said that the ancient Greeks followed this habit of shaving under the arms.
+At that time, people were not yet conscious of the sweat glands and their connection with a strong body odor.

 Did you read the book Sinuhe the Egyptian?
-In this book, the bathing habits are discussed of the Egyptians, albeit the wealthy ones, Sinuhe was a high ranking official.
+In this book, the bathing habits are discussed of the Egyptians, albeit the wealthy ones.
+Sinuhe was a high-ranking official.

 Cleopatras beauty secrets